cenfraGit/graph3d/README.md

 from graph3d.graph3d import Graph3D
 ```

-Surfaces are represented with Z as a function of X and Y (for example: 2 * x * y, where z is not written in the string).
+Surfaces are represented with Z as a function of X and Y (for example: "2 * x * y", where z is not written in the string).
 There are obvious downsides to this, but this approach was selected for the sake of an intuitive and easy-to-use tool.

 You can display a 3D surface in an existing wx.Panel by passing your panel reference to the `parent` argument.
 Or just set `parent` to `None` and the 3D graph will be shown on a new wx.Frame: